mkozel92/algos_py/README.md

 Uses DFS and has O(N) complexity

 1. _count_from_range_
-function to count elements of tree that are lower than given element, higher then given elemtnt \
+function to count elements of tree that are lower than given element, higher then given element \
 of fall in given rage.
 All are recursive algos with O(log N) complexity.
 This algos assume that each node keep size of its subtree